nerdschoolbergen/introduction-to-web-security/README.md

 ## Focus of this lesson

-The purpose of this lesson is to give you an brief input into how you should think about security when developing your own stuff.
+The purpose of this lesson is to give you a brief input into how you should think about security when developing your own stuff.
 We have prepared a vulnerable web application which you will run on your own PC.
 Through the various exercises we will go through many of the top web security problems and demonstrate each problem in our vulnerable application.

 ## What you need